alexanderhperalta/medicaid-ml-pipeline/README.md

 - 01_data_processing.ipynb: Handles data engineering and preparation.
 It includes custom Python classes to:
   - Automate directory and folder creation.
   - Map categorical values across multi-year datasets into a standardized numerical format.
-- 02_HDBSCAN.ipynb:
+- 02_clusttering.ipynb:
-  - Embedded 10,000 patient records using OpenAI's text-embedding-3-small
+  - Embedded 10,000 patient records using OpenAI's text-embedding-3-large.
-  - Clustered patients using HDBSCAN into 11 meaningful groups
+  - Clustered patients using HDBSCAN and K-Means into 19 and 20 meaningful groups, respectfully.
   - Generated clinical summaries for each cluster using GPT-4o-mini

 ![UMAP Clusters](images/umap_clusters.png)